 WHAT IS TRIO?

-Our nation has asserted a commitment to providing educational opportunity for all Americans regardless of race, ethnic background or economic circumstance.
+Our nation has asserted a commitment to providing an educational opportunity for all Americans regardless of race, ethnic background, or economic circumstance.

 These Programs are funded under Title IV of the Higher Education Act of 1965 and are referred to as the TRIO Programs (initially just three programs).